 There isn’t an exact science to optimising content and keywords – it’s more of an art, and a fair amount of trial and error.
 However, there are certain places on your website where it’s worth making use of keywords to help optimise your web page’s content.

 This really is the tip of a content-keyword iceberg.
-There are a huge number of resources available that can give you some practical walkthroughs.
+There are a huge number of resources available that can give you some practical walkthroughs to help you grasp more of the basics of SEO.
 If you don’t have control over your website, it might be worth investigating what you can do to gain some control over it.
 If it’s too much of a struggle with your current website company, get in touch with us and we can help give you back control of your website.
-Call us on 01604 779035 to discuss further.
+Call us on 01604 419776 to discuss further.

 Author: Tom Jullings